 |Black or African American||5|

-Culture Studies appeals to people across the globe.
-About 16.7% of those with this major are international students.
+Americans aren’t the only ones with an interest in Culture Studies.
+About 12.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea